Last updated on March 12, 2025

 Can't I Just Buy Cards Directly?

-The short answer to this question is no. But we’ve come up with a very interesting workaround for you.
+No, you can't buy singles on Arena, but the closest method is to buy a wildcard bundle, then craft away.
+We've come up with a very interesting workaround for you.
 You can directly buy codes that will net you cards in MTGA.
 Immediately.

 So this means, to some extent, you can buy: